 Now click New.

-Note: A quick tip – Install Unidesk Agent’s on “master” PVS servers, ones that you normally nominate to perform all changes on.
+Note: A quick tip – Install App Layering Agent’s on “master” PVS servers, ones that you normally nominate to perform all changes on.
 This server must also have the PVS Console installed.

 You should receive a These settings were successfully saved message.

-Returning back to the Unidesk Management Console you’ll see your newly created PVS Connector.
+Returning back to the App Layering Management Console you’ll see your newly created PVS Connector.
 Highlight it, then click the down arrow.

 Choose the only available Platform Layer.
-This layer is layered in to the OS Layer image.
+This Platform Layer is tied to your OS Layer.

 Specify an appropriate name and layered disk size.
-The disk size is thin provisioned.
+The disk is thin provisioned.
 If you are using Elastic Layering, choose Application Layers Only.
-This installs a Unidesk Layering Service inside the image and prepares the image for Elastic Layering capabilities.
+This installs a App Layering Service inside the image and prepares the image for Elastic Layering capabilities.

 Click Create Template.